 The consequences of not carrying out proper recycling or disposal of e-waste constitute environmental problems of large magnitude and give rise to health issues, especially for developing countries.

-The exponential growth of telecommunication/ICT terminals, the associated high turnover of terminals and advances in technology make it imperative to put forward actions in the immediate future to prevent the environmental catastrophe that would result in developing countries if we fail to produce an adequate regulatory framework and work towards policies that address this problem.Question or issue for study
+The exponential growth of telecommunication/ICT terminals, the associated high turnover of terminals and advances in technology make it imperative to put forward actions in the immediate future to prevent the environmental catastrophe that would result in developing countries if we fail to produce an adequate regulatory framework and work towards policies that address this problem.

+ICTs and Biodiversity

+The United Nations COP 15 on Biodiversity, organised by the UN Convention on Biological Diversity, defined in 2022 a roadmap for beyond 2030 relatively to biodiversity.
+This COP gave birth to an engaging global agreement focused on several global goals by 2050 and built around 23 targets by 2030: this is the adoption of the Kunming-Montreal Global Biodiversity Framework by 196 nations.
+This agreement includes protection of 30% of the land and 30% of the seas by 2030 and the deployment of nature-based solutions to fight climate change.

+During COP 15, the following foundational objective has been set: To halt and reverse biodiversity loss by 2030.
+This objective implies the need to be able to assess impact on biodiversity of human activities, including the impact from organizations.

+Unlike many other products and services, Information and Communication Technology (ICT) distinguishes itself by its double-edged nature.
+Though the ICT sector is not one of the main sectors impacting biodiversity, it does have an impact through e.g. raw material extraction, increased production, contaminating disposal of end-of-life ICT equipment, land occupation and indirectly through greenhouse gas emissions generated.

+However, at the same time, ICTs and digital technologies such as IoT, artificial intelligence, drones and satellite imagery can help monitor biodiversity and facilitate its protection and restoration through remote sensor networks, data gathering and management to promote the conservation of biodiversity.

+Question or issue for study

 There are a variety of issues that members will address under this study Question in the next four years.
 It is expected that the following steps for the study will play a major role in the future in order to meet the objective of the Question: